svarozhych/card-deck-mtg/README.md

-# card-deck-mtg
+# Card Decks Management Platform
-A Web Application, where you can create or view card decks based on the Magic The Gathering theme.
+A web application that allows users to easily manage and create custom card decks for Magic: The Gathering (MTG).
+Users can browse, filter, and view an extensive library of available MTG cards.
+Main features: deck building, card searching/filtering, and organization.

 ## Installation
 1. Clone the repo: